| Drowsy

 The grammar of those who believe that, after a night’s sleep,

+they will wake up mute.
 Between the green and red signals, the streets coagulate.

 At the intersection of Great Vietnam, a project gives its death